owanturist/react-impulse/README.md

 }
 ```

-With or without wrapping the component around the `watch` [HOC][hoc], The `SumOfTwo` component will never re-render due to either `firstCounter` or `secondCounter` updates, but still, it can read and write their states.
+With or without wrapping the component around the `watch` [HOC][hoc], The `SumOfTwo` component will never re-render due to either `firstCounter` or `secondCounter` updates, but still, it can read and write their states inside the `onClick` listener.

 #### `watch.memo`